gaetanBelliere/MiniProject/README.md

 # Methods used
 BERT, LSTM and GRU.
-BERT achieved 86% accuracy on test data
-LSTM and GRU : 85% accuracy on training data - 73% accuracy on test data
+BERT achieved: 90% accuracy on training data - 86% accuracy on test data LSTM and GRU : 85% accuracy on training data - 73% accuracy on test data

 # Possible improvements